Welcome to Milan! Now, where should we grab an aperitivo? If you are in Milan even for just one day, you can’t miss the aperitivo experience.

 Fonderie Milanese

-Feeling like you need a bit more of an apericena to fulfill your appetite?
-Head on over to Fonderie Milanese.
-This ex-foundry has been transformed into a trendy bar with exposed wooden beams and rough brick walls.
-Sit inside for a bit of a hip moody feel.
-Or head to the back for some fresh air in their open garden.
+When you need more of an apericena to satisfy your appetite, head to Fonderie Milanese.
+This former foundry has become a trendy bar with exposed wooden beams and rough brick walls.
+You can sit inside for a moody feel or head to the back for fresh air in their open garden.

-Fonderie serves up a buffet apericena and is one of the most popular aperitivo’s in Milan with locals, especially local students from the nearby Bocconi University.
-Because of this, you might want to head there a little early or try to book a spot, but we promise it will be worth it!
+Fonderie serves up a buffet apericena and is one of the most popular aperitivos in Milan with locals.
+Local students from nearby Bocconi University especially love it.
+Therefore, you might want to arrive early or book a spot.
+We promise it will be worth it!

-While here we suggest you order one of their funky cocktails, they even have two mocktails available for those of you who would rather skip the alcohol.
+While you are there, order one of their funky cocktails.
+They even offer two mocktails if you prefer to skip alcohol.

 Fonderie Milanese sports one of the best outside dining areas in Milan.
 Photo Credit: Fonderie Milanese